scazan/markovn/README.md

 ### As a stream that handles state automatically

-Starting with the easiest way, you can import the library, pass it a source/reference set of items, and the order of the markov chaine, then use it as a generator function to get results:
+Starting with the easiest way, you can import the library, pass it a source/reference set of items, and the order of the markov chain, then use it as a generator function to get results:

 ```
 const MarkovN = require('markovn');